Wil Myers Player Props: Reds vs. Braves

 Braves Pitching Rankings

+- The pitching staff for the Braves has a collective 8.3 K/9, which ranks 24th in MLB.

-- The Braves have a 3.73 team ERA that ranks seventh across all MLB pitching staffs.
+- The Braves have the eighth-ranked team ERA across all MLB pitching staffs (3.92).

-- The Braves allow the eighth-fewest home runs in baseball (nine total, 0.8 per game).
+- Braves pitchers combine to allow the ninth-fewest home runs in baseball (10 total, 0.8 per game).

-- Wright makes his first start of the season for the Braves.

-- The 27-year-old righty last appeared Wednesday, Oct.
-12 against the Philadelphia Phillies, when he started and went six scoreless innings.
+- Strider (1-0) pitches for the Braves to make his third start this season.

+- His most recent appearance came in relief on Tuesday when the righty tossed 2/3 innings against the Cincinnati Reds while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.